kamreo/birdman-documentation/Views/code_scripts.md

 > Provides basic data to use in situations such as fight or leveling up
 > Stat class uses ``baseValue``, ``flatIncome``, ``percentIncome`` to calculate true value ([code here](https://github.com/kamreo/birdman/blob/develop/Assets/_SCRIPTS/Player/Stat.cs))
-> It can be reworked in future to better fit items system
+> It can be reworked in future to better fit items system.

 ### Inventory system
 Used scripts: